The National Council For Osteopathic Research

 PILARS – The Patient Incident Learning and Reporting System

 A website for UK registered and student osteopaths to use as a learning resource.
 This platform enables you to anonymously report, view and comment on actual and potential patient incidents relating to osteopathic services, and learn from those experiences.

 Donate To NCOR

-NCOR’s funding from the main organisations within the osteopathic profession is just enough to cover the costs of the small staff team in providing information, running the website and delivering smaller projects supporting osteopathic research.
-However, if NCOR and the osteopathic profession are going to start to generate robust research evidence for osteopathic treatment and…
+NCOR receives funding from the main organisations within the osteopathic profession which is just enough to cover the costs of running a small staff team to provide information, update the website and deliver small projects supporting osteopathic research.
+To donate and further support NCOR’s work click here.